open-edge-insights/eii-azure-bridge/README.md

 ### Simple Subscriber

-The Simple Subscriber module provided with the EII Azure Bridge is a very simple service which only receives messages over the Azure IoT Edge Runtime and prints them to stdout.
+The Simple Subscriber module provided with the Azure Bridge is a very simple service which only receives messages over the Azure IoT Edge Runtime and prints them to stdout.
 As such, there is no digital twin required for this module.
-The only configuration required is that a route be established in the Azure IoT Edge Runtime from the EII Azure Bridge module to the Simple Subscriber module.
+The only configuration required is that a route be established in the Azure IoT Edge Runtime from the Azure Bridge module to the Simple Subscriber module.
 This routewill look something like the following in your deployment manifest:

 ```javascript